-- you may attempt to stop the violation or; - you may contact residence hall staff (RA on-call 480-532-7520) or; - · you may remove yourself from the situation.
+- you may attempt to stop the violation or; - · you may contact residence hall staff or;

+· you may remove yourself from the situation.

 If you choose to remain at the scene of a policy violation, you may be included in the incident report and may be held accountable for a policy violation.